 - The Supreme Court said the memorial could remain on a 7-2 vote in June.

 - These are the stories of three men named on the monument.

 Just two days before Christmas, roughly 100 years ago, a family in Bladensburg, Maryland, received word from Washington informing them that their only son, John Henry Seaburn Jr., was killed in action on the fields in France.

 Seaburn would later become one of 49 names of local boys etched into a pedestal holding up a gigantic 40-foot Celtic cross, which sits still today at the center of a roundabout in Bladensburg, Maryland.

-That First World War veterans memorial — known as the Peace Cross — is the subject of landmark litigation concerning religion in public life.
-The Supreme Court will hear arguments Wednesday as to whether or not it violates the Constitution’s ban on religious favoritism.
+That First World War veterans memorial — known as the Peace Cross — was the subject of landmark litigation concerning religion in public life.
+The Supreme Court turned back a challenge to the monument in June, ruling 7-2 that it did not violate the Constitution.